google-marketing-solutions/ga4-ecom-attributor/ecom-attributor-web-GTM/README.md

 1. **Cookie creator tag**
     *  In dropdown, you specified which Data Layer you use on your website
     *  If you selected Promotion attribution option, you provided exact event name you use to push Promotion Click information in Data Layer.
 Same event should be added as trigger to Cookie creator tag.
-    *  If you selected Product List attirbution option, you provided exact event name you use to push List information in Data Layer.
+    *  If you selected Product List attribution option, you provided exact event name you use to push List information in Data Layer.
 Same event should be added as trigger to Cookie creator tag.
     *  You provided Purchase event.
 Same event should be added as trigger to Cookie creator tag.
     *  Triggers for Cookie creator tag are added based on previous options you selected.